Tomi Ungerer: Awards

 The biennial Hans Christian Andersen Award conferred by the International Board on Books for Young People is the highest recognition available to a writer or illustrator of children's books.
 Ungerer received the illustration award in 1998.

 Ungerer received the 2014 Lifetime Achievement of the Year award at the Sexual Freedom Awards.
 In 2018, he was made a commander of the Legion of Honour.

+In 2007, a museum dedicated to Ungerer's life and work opened in Strasbourg.